benjacoblee/hiphop-hangman/README.md

 - some CSS animation
 - slight approximation of the order in which code is run

-And most importantly: to focus on small problems, rather than tackling the whole.
+And most importantly: to focus on small problems, rather than attempting to tackle the whole.